Finder to the Node: Vodafone goes national while NBN complaints rise

 "Consumers are obtaining greater value for money and receiving and using more data each year," said Delia Rickard, ACCC Acting Chair.

 "In other encouraging developments, we are seeing new players enter the fixed and wireless broadband markets and this will provide further competitive pressure going forward."

 However, the ACCC also reported a marked increase in the number of consumer complaints, receiving 4,384 telco complaints in the financial year ending 2017 – almost 60% more than the year prior.

 "Complaints to the ACCC regarding the NBN increased significantly during the year," the ACCC said in its report.
 "However, all of the key fixed and mobile service providers saw significant increases in complaints, ranging from 40 percent for Telstra to 124 percent for iiNet."

 Dodo, iPrimus and Commander to compensate over 5000 customers

 The ACCC continues its crusade against misleading speed claims doled out by Internet service providers with Dodo, iPrimus and Commander becoming its latest victims.

-The three ISPs who are wholly-owned subsidiaries of Vocus Group, will see over 5,000 of its fibre-to-the-node (FTTN) and fibre-to-the-building (FTTB) customers offered remedies including moving to a lower speed plan with a refund or exiting their plan with a refund and no exit fees.
+The three internet providers who are wholly-owned subsidiaries of Vocus Group, will see over 5,000 of its fibre-to-the-node (FTTN) and fibre-to-the-building (FTTB) customers offered remedies including moving to a lower speed plan with a refund or exiting their plan with a refund and no exit fees.
 Dodo, iPrimus and Commander will be contacting affected customers by email or letter by 27 April 2018, outlining the options that customers have.

 They will also be required to tell new customers if they are not getting the maximum speeds advertised to them.